litanli/playground/README.md

-# fourier
-Fun with Fourier
+# probability and math toy demonstrations